 Laser texturing uses laser ablation to selectively remove materials from specific surface areas.
 By adjusting the laser’s parameters, we’re able to control how much surface is removed as well as create different patterns.
-This typically increases roughness, creating surface textures that can easily lodge adhesives and generate more friction.
+This typically increases roughness, creating surface textures that can easily lodge adhesives and provide additional anchoring surface.

 To reach the material’s ablation threshold, pulsed lasers concentrate energy to reach a high peak power.
 Typically, the pulse duration is 100 nanoseconds, and each pulse contains between 0.5 and 1 millijoules.
 The time required to texture a surface depends on the material, the desired roughness level, and the laser system’s output power.

 Laser Texturing Applications

 If you need to prepare surfaces for adhesive bonding, laser texturing can be used to obtain robust and predictable bonds without causing surface defects.
 Unlike alternatives like grit blasting, acid etching and chemical baths, laser texturing does not cause stress, microcracks or chemical changes that can hinder the bond’s strength.